apollo

 Safe if prescribed

 Solonex Tablet is excreted in breast milk in low quantities.
 If you are breastfeeding, consult your doctor before taking Solonex Tablet .
-Your doctor may prescribe this medicine if only the benefits outweigh the risks.
+Your doctor may prescribe this medicine if the benefits outweigh the risks.

 bannner image